THOMASjosephCatalano/Autobiography/Dr. Thomas Catalano - The Collector/Transcendeel Planets & Stars/README.md

 # github.com/tomsnode/Copyright/blob/master/README.md\

-#note,I used "Dr." because of the proceeding fact of no Valid PhD when the wavelength instrument was implemented in 2019A.D.
+#note,I used "Dr." because of the proceeding fact of no Valid PhD when the wavelength instrument""my invention wasn't s implemented in 2019A.D.

 --------------
 ThomasCatalano